containedreality/containedpkg/README.md

 It does not have upgrading packages or any concept of versions.

+It barely works. and as its in early development probably will have A LOT of issues.

 ## Why?
 I needed something to install/remove portable scripts/binaries on my systems.